-Proper installation and maintenance of your combination water and space heating system can optimize its energy efficiency.
+Proper installation and maintenance of a combination water and space heating system can optimize its energy efficiency.

-Proper installation of your system will depends on many factors.
+Proper installation of your system depends on many factors.
 These factors include fuel type, climate, local building code requirements, and safety issues.
-Therefore, it's best to have a qualified plumbing and heating contractor install it.
+Therefore, it's best to have a qualified plumbing and heating contractor handle the installation.
 Be sure to do the following when selecting a contractor: